spolnik/trading-office/README.md

 ## E2E Test
 - end to end tests written in spock
 - it runs against deployed applications (Heroku)
+- it covers 4 cases, 2 for PROD and 2 for STAGING.
+Those 2 cases are: SWIFT and EMAIL confirmations

 ## Continuous Delivery